-In Glendale, CA, the location owners Deborah Portnoy and Michael Cohen have a sixteen-year-old, autistic son.
+In Glendale, CA, the location’s previous owners had a teenager on the spectrum.
 Because of this, the facility was built with thirty-foot ceilings to accommodate a higher jump from a trampoline, larger climbing structures, and a recycled, surfboard tabletop.
-This has allowed Deborah and Michael to focus on supporting older kids, along with young children.
+This has given this gym a unique opportunity to focus on supporting older kids, along with young children.

 The Tarzana, CA location—our original location and the gym that I personally own—is one of the smaller gyms in the bunch, which is great for young kids.
 The smaller, more comforting space creates a familiarity and coziness that is warm and inviting for children.
 They can enjoy the gym without being overwhelmed by the size of a larger location.